NomotoK/doris-mcp-lite/README.md

 ## **🖥️ Usage**

-### **Testing MCP server**
+### **Testing MCP server (optional)**

-Before you start, you can run the `test.py` in the project `src/doris-mcp-server` directory to directly call the MCP Server functional interface to test resources, tools, etc. without using LLM (such as Claude, GPT, etc. models).
+Before you start, you can run the `test.py` in the project `src/doris-mcp-server` directory to directly call the MCP Server functional interface to test database connection, resources, tools, etc. without using LLM (such as Claude, GPT, etc. models).
 You can control what functions to test by passing arguments through the command line.

 Test all resources exposed by the server: